UniformCSS/docs/docs/theming/gradients.md

 ---
 title: Gradients
-description: Learn how to customize and manipulate gradients.
+description: Learn how to customize gradients.
 date: 2021-01-02
 ---

 ## About Gradients

 Uniform provides inline gradient support using the `bg-linear` utility.
 You can also add your own gradients using the `gradients` theme setting in your configuration.
-By default, Uniform also provides basic to and from, white and black gradients for horizontal and vertical directions.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}